BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 ![Alt text](images/Screenshot%202023-05-17%20204049.png)

-> You should still run GDB commands for the labs!
+> Some sections of the kernel require running GDB commands for the labs!
 - `Ctrl-c`\
     Halt the machine and break in to GDB at the current instruction.
 If QEMU has multiple virtual CPUs, this halts all of them.
 - `c (or continue)`\